g2nb/docs/docs/jupyter-users.md

 ![image](img/call-widget.jpg)

-## 5. GenePattern Python Library
+## 8. GenePattern Python Library

-Programmatic access to all GenePattern jobs and results is also automatically available using GenePattern's Python library.
+Programmatic access to all jobs and results is also automatically available using g2nb's Python library.
 Any job executed in a notebook can afterward be referenced using

 ```